saturnlighting/literature-review/README.md

 ## Empirical findings

-The odds of cycling participation and duration was not higher in participants who agreed that streets were well lit (Castillo-Paredes et al. 2022).
+“The odds of cycling participation and duration is not higher in participants who agreed that streets were well lit” (Castillo-Paredes et al. 2022).

-Perception of poor light at night was not significantly associated with people who reported traffic safety or personal security barriers to cycling (Schneider, Wiers, and Schmitz 2022).
+“Perception of poor light at night is not significantly associated with people who reported traffic safety or personal security barriers to cycling” (Schneider, Wiers, and Schmitz 2022).

 “Both traffic safety concerns and personal security concerns were most strongly associated with poor neighborhood opportunities for exercise.